-For committee members outside of the University of Illinois at Urbana-Champaign, a letter of justification and curriculum vitae must be submitted by the chair to the departmental contact in the Graduate Student Services Office who will then submit it to the Graduate College for approval.
-In appointing the committee, the student submits committee member information to the Graduate Student Services Office by completing the Request for Appointment of Committee Form.
+For committee members outside of the University of Illinois at Urbana-Champaign, a letter of justification and curriculum vitae must be submitted by the chair to the Graduate Student Services Office who will then submit it to the Graduate College for approval.
+In appointing the committee, the candidate submits committee member information to the Graduate Student Services Office by completing the Request for Appointment of Committee Form.
 This form must be submitted at least four weeks before the examination.
 The Graduate Student Services Office will retrieve the appropriate approvals.